Florida Consumer Fraud Attorney

 What is Consumer Fraud?

 When you hear the word fraud your first thought often goes to a hacker who steals your identity.
-However, consumer fraud is when a business conducts deceptive practices that cause consumers to suffer a financial loss.
-This refers to false promises made to consumers as well as inaccurate claims.
-In some cases, it directly cheats consumers out of their money.
+However, consumer fraud is when a business conducts deceptive practices in order to take advantage of targets who are likely to be left with financial losses as a result of being the victims of fraud.

 Common Types of Consumer Fraud